The Bankrate promise

 Searching for ways to help your child pay for college?
 The parent PLUS loan is a student loan from the U.S. Department of Education designed for qualifying parents of undergraduate students.
 The borrower can use the loan to pay for any eligible educational expenses not covered by other sources of financial aid.
-If you need financial help, the parent PLUS loan could be a worthwhile solution.
+If you need financial help, the Parent PLUS loan could be a worthwhile solution — as long as you understand the parent PLUS loan interest rate and the true cost of the loan over time.

 Is a parent PLUS loan right for me?